Tiger Ali Singh

 Biography

-– In April 1997, Singh won the Kuwaiti Cup Tournament, defeating Owen Hart in the finals.
+– Singh won the WWF’s 1997 Kuwait Cup Tournament, defeating Owen Hart in the final

-– On August 11, 2001, Singh and Russ McCullough beat Miguel Perez and Huracan Castillo Jr. to capture the IWA Tag Team title.
+– On August 11, 2001, Singh & Russ McCullough defeated Los Boricuas (Huracan Castillo & Miguel Perez Jr) to win the IWA Tag Team Titles

-– The next month, Singh filed a $7 million lawsuit against the World Wrestling Federation.
+– Singh filed a $7 million lawsuit against the World Wrestling Federation.
 Among his claims were that his career-ending injury was the result of being forced to wrestle in the rain while in Puerto Rico.
+The two settled out of court

 Leave a Reply